Radialene: [4]Radialenes

 Hydrogenation with platinum on carbon gives cis,cis,cis-tetramethylcyclobutane in accordance with the proposed structure.
-On standing in air at room temperature the compound accepts oxygen and polymerizes.

 [5]Radialenes

 Successful low-temperature synthesis of the parent compound [5]radialene was reported in 2015.

 [6]Radialenes

 The parent [6]radialene is unstable and polymerises immediately on formation.
 It has been synthesised from 1,5,9-cyclododecatriyne, 1,3,6-tri(chloromethyl)mesitylene and tricyclobutabenzene.